-A small business can't grow without proper funding.
-Funding can come from many sources – friends, family, banks, crowdfunding sites – but it's not always easy to find the right kind of funding from the right lender.
+A small business can't grow without capital.
+Capital can come from many sources, but it's not always easy to find the right source for the funds you need.
 Private funding sources are, essentially, non-bank lending sources.
-That can be family members, angel investors, venture capitalists or other private lending institutions.
+That can be family members, angel investors, venture capitalists or private lending institutions.

 Pros and cons of private funding sources

-Still, these advantages come with a price – literally.
-Loans from private sources may have a different rate structure, additional fees or other costs that aren't typically found in bank loans.
-Goldenberg emphasized the importance of reading and digesting all aspects of your loan agreement before signing.
+Private business loans come with a price – literally.
+Loans from private sources may have a different rate structure, additional fees or other costs that aren't typical with bank loans.
+Goldenberg emphasized the importance of reading and understanding the loan agreement before signing.

 "Some agreements will state that attorney's fees, collection costs and other considerable fees could be assessed on an account that enters default," he said.
 "Some go as far as requiring the borrower to sign a confession of judgment, which would allow the court to enter an expedited judgment against the borrower, without a trial, in the event of default."

-While these types of terms and conditions may be present with VCs or angel investors, they're more likely in agreements with online private lending institutions.
+These types of terms and conditions may be present with VCs or angel investors; you're also more likely to see them in agreements from online private lending institutions.

-You may also have a more demanding payment schedule than you would for a traditional bank loan.
+Another drawback of a private business loan is that you may have a more demanding payment schedule than a traditional bank loan.

 Getting a loan from an angel investor or venture capitalist will likely stem from networking.
-Some firms reach out to startups and other small businesses, but if you're starting a business, it's a good idea to start networking and searching for investors.
+Some firms reach out to startups, but if you're starting a business, it's a good idea to network and search for investors.

-If you're in need of quick funding options, there's a whole host of alternative online lenders that provide various loans to businesses.
-These include merchant cash advances, where a lender advances you cash against credit card receivables, as well as traditional short- and long-term loans.
-Depending on which lender you work with, you may not get the same attention and development as you would with angel investors or VCs.
+If you need funding fast, you may be able to get a merchant cash advance, where a lender advances you cash against credit card receivables, as well as traditional short- and long-term loans.
+Depending on which lender you work with, you may not get the same attention and mentoring that you would with angel investors or venture capitalists.

-Goldenberg said one of the most important parts of any small business loan agreement is understanding exactly what you're on the hook for.
-Be aware of personal guarantees, UCC-1 liens and other forms of collateral before you agree to a loan.
+Goldenberg said one of the most important parts of any small business loan agreement is understanding the terms of the loan.
+Be aware of personal guarantees, UCC-1 liens and other forms of collateral before you agree to the loan.